 Commissioned by the Science Museum for the Science of Spying Exhibition, 2007

 Proposal 1.
-Re-branding Father christmas for the 21st Century.
+Re-branding Father Christmas for the 21st Century.

-The Elves are dressed in stealth gear with head mounted display and a special rucksack offering quick access and making climbing and entry much easier than FC's usual sack.
+The Elves are dressed in stealth gear with a head mounted display and a special rucksack offering quick access and making climbing and entry much easier than FC's usual sack.

 The project was exhibited at the Science Museum in London an then toured globally for 5 years.